Big Cities and Elder Abuse Concerns

 Zieff says that this is one of the most under-reported crimes.
-He asserted that approximately ninety percent of the time it is the senior’s children who commit the crime.
+He asserted that approximately ninety percent of the time, it is the senior’s children who commit the crime.
 She said when it is your child committing the crime; it involves many issues.
-She said the first is denial and then the older adult does not want to tell their child is stealing from them.
-There is the feeling of embarrassment, and the urge to protect them.
+She said the first is denial, and then the older adult does not want to tell their child is stealing from them.
+There is a feeling of embarrassment and the urge to protect them.

-In New York state in 2010, there was a study conducted on the prevalence of elder abuse carried out in part by the city’s Department for the Aging.
+In the New York state in 2010, a study was conducted on the prevalence of elder abuse carried out in part by the city’s Department for the Aging.
 They determined that for every elder abuse case known to the elder abuse service system, there are as many as 24 cases that go unreported.

 Likely To Increase

-The number of abuse incidents is likely to rise, with the aging population living longer and the baby boomers joining the ranks of seniors.
-In the city, there are almost a million New Yorkers, which is approximately 12% of the population, who are 65 or older, with nearly 900,000 that will join that age bracket, within the next decade, from the 2010 census data.
+The number of abuse incidents is likely to rise, with the aging population living longer and the baby boomers joining seniors' ranks.
+There are almost a million New Yorkers in the city, which is approximately 12% of the population, who are 65 or older, with nearly 900,000 that will join that age bracket, within the next decade, from the 2010 census data.

 Seniors - Children as Perpetrators?

-According to experts the most common form of mistreatment is financial exploitation.
+According to experts, the most common form of mistreatment is financial exploitation.
 And theft like this has only increased with lack of civility, a less mighty dollar, and greed.
 Philanthropist Brooke Astor was in the headlines in 2009.
 This happened when her son was convicted of financial elder abuse.
-It was alleged that her some stole her $200 million fortune.
-So in that case, there was theft.
+It was alleged that some stole her $200 million fortune.
+So, in that case, there was theft.
 But he also failed to provide her with adequate medical or general care.

 But many are not doing it not because of the abuse, but rather due to a symptom of it.
 For example, let's take a utility shut off notice or an impending eviction.
 Caseworkers are trained to look for certain markers.
 For example, why can't a senior receiving $1,200 a month pay their $500 monthly rental payment?